Principles of the Red Cross

 Impartiality

-The Red Cross makes no discrimination as to nationality, race, religious beliefs, class, or political opinions.
-We endeavor to relieve the suffering of individuals, being guided solely by their needs, and to give priority to the most urgent cases of distress.
+The Movement makes no discrimination as to nationality, race, religious beliefs, class or political opinions.
+It endeavours to relieve the suffering of individuals, being guided solely by their needs, and to give priority to the most urgent cases of distress.

 Neutrality

-In order to enjoy the confidence of all, the Movement may not take sides in hostilities or engage at any time in controversies of a political, racial, religious, or ideological nature.
+In order to continue to enjoy the confidence of all, the Movement may not take sides in hostilities or engage at any time in controversies of a political, racial, religious or ideological nature.

 Independence